Basics of HIPAA Compliance and HITECH

 What exactly is HIPAA?

-HIPAA (no, not HIPPA) is often discussed in tech circles for the obvious reason that hardware and software must keep digital patient information secured.
+HIPAA compliance (no, not HIPPA compliance) is often discussed in tech circles for the obvious reason that hardware and software must keep digital patient information secured.

 Here are the ﬁve components of this major healthcare act:

 - HIPAA Title I makes it possible to maintain coverage when your employment changes and you’re on a group plan.
 It also makes it unlawful for group insurance plans to turn down people they don’t want to cover or to build lifetime maximums into contracts.

 - HIPAA Title II “directs the U.S. Department of Health and Human Services to establish national standards for processing electronic healthcare transactions,” explained Jacqueline Biscobing in TechTarget 1.
 “It also requires healthcare organizations to implement secure electronic access to health data and to remain in compliance with privacy regulations set by HHS.”

 - HIPAA Title III introduces new tax rules related to healthcare treatment.